Confidential Legal Memorandum

 Development Portfolio · 2005–2018

-Six landmark projects that turned Philadelphia's most neglected corridor into a destination.
+Six landmark projects where we turned Philadelphia's most neglected corridor into a destination.
+Click any thumbnail to explore the gallery.

 2005